digitaltrails/vdu_controls/README.md

 > The  internal DDC/VDU interface has been rewritten to optionally use the
 > D-Bus [ddcutil-service](https://github.com/digitaltrails/ddcutil-service) instead
 > of the **ddcutil** command.
 The new **ddcutil-service** is a daemon I've written to
-> interface with **libddcutil**, it's faster and more responsive than the older
+> interface with **libddcutil**.
+The service is faster and more reliable making for
-> command-based implementation.
-Should the ddcutil-service be unavailable,
-> the DDC/VDU interface reverts to using the ddcutil command.
-Should you encounter
-> any issues with using the service, ***Settings->D-Bus client enabled*** can
-> be used to disable it and force the use of the command.
+> a smoother control experience.
+The service is able to detect and forward DPMS
+> connection-events so vdu_controls can automatically respond to changes in VDU
+> connection status, such as hot-plugging, power on/off, or reconnects due to return
+> from PC-hibernation.
 >
-> If you'd like to try the **ddcutil-service**, builds are available for OpenSUSE
+> Should the ddcutil-service be unavailable, the DDC/VDU interface reverts to using
-> Tumbleweed and the Arch AUR:
+> the ddcutil command.
+>
+> Prebuild vdu_control OpenSUSE and AUR packages optionally recommand ddcutil-service.
+> Depending packaging settings, the service may be automatically installed when you
+> install vdu_controls.
 >
 > OpenSUSE Tumbleweed RPM:
 >